 The Kinks had five Top 10 singles on the US Billboard chart.
 Nine of their albums charted in the Top 40.
 In the UK, the group had seventeen Top 20 singles and five Top 10 albums.
 Four of their albums have been certified gold by the RIAA.
 Among numerous honours, they received the Ivor Novello Award for "Outstanding Service to British Music".
 In 1990, the original four members of The Kinks were inducted into the Rock & Roll Hall of Fame, as well as the UK Music Hall of Fame in November 2005.

 The Kinks Tickets

-The Kinks tickets aren't on sale currently.
+There are no The Kinks tickets on sale at the moment.
 Why not subscribe to the The Kinks Tickets RSS feed to be first in line when The Kinks gig tickets are available?